 A solid trap bar can be a great tool for any athlete to level up their deadlift since its shape is more conducive to achieving proper form, and they tend to feel more natural than a barbell.
-Walkthrough trap bars like the one from Force USA feature an open design which might make them even more versatile than a traditional hex trap bar.
+The Force USA Walkthrough Trap Bar features an open design, which might make it even more versatile than a traditional hex trap bar.
 Aside from not needing to worry about possibly tripping when stepping in or out of the bar, you can also implement some walking lunges into your workout program with this product.

 This trap bar has a built-in jack, which makes it extremely easy to load or unload your bumper plates, and the handle on top allows you to perform suitcase carries.
 Plus, you also have two fully knurled handles on either side of the bar to switch up your grips.
 This trap bar from Force USA is able to withstand up to 660 pounds, and you have just under 13 inches on each loading sleeve to slide your weight plates on.
 When it comes to finding a highly versatile trap bar for a reasonable price, the Force USA Walkthrough Trap Bar is one of our favorite trap bars on the market.

 - The Force USA Walkthrough trap bar has a built-in jack that makes it easy to change your weight plates.

 - The five handles offer great versatility when it comes to grip, which could potentially level up the exercises you can do with it.

 - You can load up to 660 pounds of weight onto this trap bar, and the open design allows you to use this trap bar for walking lunges.

 You can do a lot more than deadlifts with a trap bar, and this one takes that to a new level with ergonomic, adjustable handles and a built-in bar jack for easy plate loading.
 It measures 69 inches in length and can support up to 661 pounds.